jaysylvester/citizen/README.md

       });
     }

-When you use the `handoff` directive and specify `includeThisView` like we did above, the originally requested view (article.jade in this case) is rendered as an include whose name matches its controller:
+The view of the originally requested controller (article.jade in this case) is rendered and stored in the `route.chain` object:

-    // article.jade, which is stored in the include scope as include.article
+    // article.jade, which is stored in the route.chain scope

     h1 #{article.title}
     p#summary #{article.summary}
     #text #{article.text}

 The layout controller handles the includes, follows your custom directive, and renders its own view: